 harm has the meaning given to that term in section 28(1).

-[Section 101 amended by No. 23 of 2015 s.
+[Section 101 amended: No. 23 of 2015 s.
 44.]

 102. Leaving child unsupervised in vehicle

 A person who has the care or control of a child and who leaves the child in a motor vehicle (as defined in the Road Traffic (Administration) Act 2008 section 4) without proper supervision for such period or in such circumstances that —